awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 Type: [ ImageConfigResponse ](API_ImageConfigResponse.md) object

  ** [ KMSKeyArn ](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-KMSKeyArn"></a>
-The KMS key that's used to encrypt the function's environment variables\.
-This key is only returned if you've configured a customer managed CMK\.
+The AWS KMS key that's used to encrypt the function's environment variables\.
+This key is only returned if you've configured a customer managed key\.
 Type: String
 Pattern: `(arn:(aws[a-zA-Z-]*)?:[a-z0-9-.]+:.*)|()`